The Full Range Leadership Model

 Research by Bruce J. Avolio, Ph.D & Bernard M. Bass, Ph.D.

-The Full Range Leadership Model (FRLM) is the world’s most popular framework for understand and evaluating transformational leadership behaviours and outcomes.
+The Full Range Leadership Model (FRLM) is the world’s most popular framework for understanding and evaluating transformational leadership behaviours and outcomes.
 The FRLM is backed by over 35 years of independent research and prescribes 32 specific high-performance leadership behaviours that directly drive productivity, effectiveness, and satisfaction in the workplace.

 The model is used as a framework for evaluating high performance leadership behaviours and enables the transformation of leadership value.
 The three global leadership styles are summarised below: